-The tricky part comes after your insurance is rolled into the “any occupation” period, which lasts through the remainder of your paid benefits.
+The tricky part comes after your insurance rolls into the “any occupation” period, which lasts through the remainder of your paid benefits.
 The actual definition varies based on your insurance policy, but it generally reads “whatever new job we propose must pay you xx% of your pre-disability income.”

 For example, a construction worker who is disabled after an accident may be denied benefits after the own/any occupation rollover.
-According to the insurance policy, they are able to perform an occupation that pays certain percentage of their previous income.
+According to the insurance policy, they can perform an occupation that pays a certain percentage of their previous income.